KASIGAU, KENYA REDD+ PROJECT

 Carbon revenues have funded the completion of 31 water project that are benefiting over 50,000 people.

 Our sustainable charcoal team has produced 10,000kgs of eco-charcoal without cutting down a single tree and are developing sales channels to increase its distribution.

 We have 300+ locally hired employees, making us 2nd largest job provider in the county.

-We converted a classroom into a computer lab to provide internet access to rural students.
-We fund road improvements in our area and support micro loan programs.
-We provide international sales channels for local women groups' handicrafts and products made at our eco factory.
+A classroom was converted into a computer lab to provide internet access to rural students.
+Road improvements were funded in the project area and support micro loan programs.

-Our REDD+ projects in developing nations provide funding for sustainable livelihoods and development programs to empower marginalized forest communities.
+Wildlife Works REDD+ projects in developing nations provide funding for sustainable livelihoods and development programs to give agency to marginalized forest communities.